leventelist/llog/README.md

 4. Run llog -f /your/log/path/database.sqlite.
 5. Next time you can run llog without any argument, and it'll open your database
 6. Profit

+You can always edit your database with sqlitebrowser.

+Patches, improvements are welcome.